-A bit of background, let’s just say that in the place where I grew up, the high schools have a *bit* of a culture of over achievement.
-This is pretty much how the attitude you get regarding the number of Advance Placement Classes/Tests you’ve completed or plan to have completed upon graduation:
+For a bit of background, let’s just say that in the place where I grew up, the high schools have a *bit* of a culture of over achievement.
+This is pretty much the attitude you get regarding the number of Advance Placement Classes/Tests you’ve completed or plan to have completed upon graduation:

 - 4 AP Classes: You mean you’re taking that many this year, right?

-- Unless you’re a sophomore.
+- If you’ve got 4 as a sophomore.
 Then you’re on the right track but might want to pick up the pace a little more.
 (This is assuming 1 was taken during freshman year as a trial, and 3 during sophomore year.
 You should be good if you take at least 4-5 AP’s during junior and senior year, each.)

-- 6 AP classes: Do you want to go to community college and work at McDonald’s for the rest of your life?!
+- 6 AP classes: Do you want to work at McDonald’s for the rest of your life?!

 - 8 AP classes: Slacker.

 - 12 AP classes: Not Bad.
 Your prospects look promising.